by Roy Steele

 I remember thinking to myself that “no one is going to believe that you’re sitting next to Moses,” but there I was on board an American Airlines DC-10 seated right next to Ben Hur.

 While I recognized that Charlton Heston was a legend because of his long career as an actor in iconic films, I didn’t like his politics.
-Because I didn’t like his politics, quite frankly I had no interest in chatting with him.
-Shortly after the flight took off I put headphones on, so that I wouldn't be forced to talk with him.
+Because I didn’t like his politics, I had little interest in chatting with him.
+Shortly after the flight took off I put headphones on, so that I wouldn’t be forced to talk with him.

 Heston ordered scotch on the rocks from the flight attendant, and the cabin crew worked hard throughout the flight to keep his glass full of scotch.
 When the flight attendants started serving meals, an hour into the six hour journey, I took the headphones off, and a seemingly giant hand came toward me, and Heston said “Chuck Heston.”
 I was polite, and shook Heston’s hand, and introduced myself.